 Phillips first met Mrs Pretty, at Sutton Hoo, on 6 June 1939.
 He made phone calls on her behalf to the British Museum and to the government (the Office of Works) that day.
 The government formally asked him to take over the excavation project at the end of June.

 Mercie Lack and Barbara Wagstaff also arrived on 8 August.
 They were on holiday in the area.
-Schoolmistresses and companions, they were very capable photographers with good equipment.
-They made an invaluable record, and were among the last excavators to leave, on 25 August.
+Schoolmistresses and companions, were very capable photographers with good equipment.
+They made an invaluable record and were among the last excavators to leave, on 25 August.

 In his Newcomen Society paper, Crosley describes how the survey team measured the positions of certain rivets near each rib, relative to a datum line with plumb bobs hanging from it.
 This was a laborious three-man operation.
 Where that approach was not practicable, at the bow and stern, measurements and sketches were made from a bosun’s chair suspended above the excavation.
 Southampton University used this data as the basis of research to derive the plan that SHSC are using to reconstruct the Ship.

-Hutchinson and Phillips seem to have got on well.
-Hutchinson took charge of most of the work at the site, while Phillips “was able to consider the problems of the ship at leisure and discuss them with Commander Hutchinson”.
+Hutchison and Phillips seem to have got on well.
+Hutchison took charge of most of the work at the site, while Phillips “was able to consider the problems of the ship at leisure and discuss them with Commander Hutchison”.

 They pursued a number of investigations together – into the keel, for example, and how it connected to the stem and sternpost.